creditkarma/dynamic-config/README.md

 A dynamic configuration library for Node.js written in TypeScript.

+Application configuration can be an unnecessarily complicated problem when working in large distributed systems across multiple runtimes.

 ### Plugable

 Dynamic Config has plugable support for remote config sources and local file types.
 The library ships with plugins for some common use cases.
 The supported file types are `.js`, `.yml`, `.ts` and `.json`.
 It also ships with resolvers for pulling configs from environment variables, command line arguments and remote config values stored in Hashicorp Consul and Vault.